atomone-hub/atomone/UPGRADING.md

 PHOTON denom for the fees, but this time **after** the upgrade, see [Relayer config change](#relayer-config-change) section.

+> [!IMPORTANT]
+> Although the `photon` is expected to become the sole fee token, the v2
+> upgrade will implement this change gradually.
+Rather than immediately
+> rejecting transactions using `atone` tokens for fees, we'll provide a
+> transition period for users to switch to `photon`.
+During this time, both
+> `photon` and `atone` will be accepted as fee tokens.
+A subsequent parameter
+> change proposal will then establish `photon` as the exclusive fee token.

 ## Release Binary

 Please use the correct release binary: `v2.0.0`.